Computer maintenance for Windows, and including free third-party maintenance apps.

 For ADVANCED users:

-If all else fails and you ask someone for computer maintenance advice, you might well hear the word 'reformat'.
-This simply translates to wiping your hard drive clean and reinstalling Windows from scratch.
+If all else fails and you ask someone for computer maintenance advice, you might well hear the word ‘reformat’.
+This means wiping your hard drive and reinstalling Windows from scratch.

 This is a little similar to the above recovery option, only it completely reinstalls Windows from scratch.